All events are subject to weather!

 T-shirt Shack: Want a souvenir?
 Purchase t-shirts, sweatshirts, and hats celebrating this year’s event.

-9 am to Noon – Band in Entertainment building
+9 am to Noon – Todd Michael Jameson in the Entertainment Building.

-1 pm to 3:30 pm – Band in Entertainment building
+1 pm to 3:30 pm – Lakeside Boogie in the Entertainment Building.

-4 pm to 6pm – Bingo conducted by Almelund Lions in Entertainment building
+4 pm to 6pm – Bingo conducted by Almelund Lions in the Entertainment Building.

 4 pm till it’s done – Tractor Pulls featuring farm stock tractors thru 15000 lbs, Neighborhood Feud, Powder Puff, and Open classes in the Tractor Pull Area.
-Food shack and beer garden in that area (behind the bleachers) are open during the pulls.
+There is a food shack and beer garden in that area (behind the bleachers) that are open during the pulls.

-AND 8 pm until Midnight – Band in Entertainment Building.
+AND 8 pm until Midnight – Kaleb James Band (country and blues) in the Entertainment Building.

 Noon to 1 pm – River City Cloggers in the Entertainment Building.